 Based on the appeals and as per the update from tax consultant, the Company does not expect any negative outcome from the additional assessed amounts.

-Notes to the financial statements (continued) 22.
-UNIT LINKED LIABILITIES AT FVSI
+22. UNIT LINKED LIABILITIES AT FVSI

 The movement during the year in financial liabilities at fair value through statement of income is set out below: